How to Find the Best Insurance for High-Risk Drivers

 A cheap car insurance policy with a high deductible might sound great – until you get into another fender-bender and have to pay that deductible out-of-pocket.

-If you think of yourself as a bad driver, paying higher auto insurance rates for more comprehensive coverage may be a good idea.
+If you think of yourself as a bad driver, paying higher auto insurance rates for more extensive coverage may be a good idea.